dusadrian/CCubes/README.md

 The debug levels are preliminary, and more detailed logging functionality will be added in the future.

+For very large problem instances, CCubes can save its state into a binary checkpoint file and exit, when a certain `-t` time limit is reached.
+The process can be resumed later from the checkpoint file, allowing users to continue the minimization process without re-specifying the input and output files.
+Even when `-r` resuming from a checkpoint, a further successive time limit can be specified to save another intermediate checkpoint.
+If the binary checkpoint file is not specified, it will default to `chk_<basename(source)>.bin`.Preliminary tests show that creating intermediate checkpoints more than double the performance in execution time, likely because of memory allocations.

-Compile the binary according to your system using `make`, with various options indicated in the Makefile.
+Compile the binary according to your system using `make`, with various options and customization indicated in the Makefile.

 The destination .pla file is optional.
-If not specified, a .pla file prefixed with "ccubes_" will be created in the current directory.
+If not specified, a `ccubes_<basename(source)>.pla` file will be created in the current directory.

 # USAGE